What You Should Know About This Degree

 - What are the school’s LSAT requirements?
 The LSAT, or Law School Admission Test, is specifically designed to evaluate the aptitudes needed for successful study in law school.
 They are required by all ABA-accredited schools as part of the admissions process.
-As part of your research and application process, find out when and where you can to take the test, and what your program’s minimum score is.
+As part of your research and application process, find out when and where you can take the test as well as what your program’s minimum score is.

 - Am I eligible for admission to this program?
 Any number of bachelor’s degrees can prepare you for a law degree, but programs may have specific eligibility requirements, including a master’s in a particular field or prerequisite coursework.
 Be sure to check with your school about what their requirements for admission are.

 In general, you should research the application processes and deadlines for schools to which you are applying.
 This information is typically published on the school’s website; contact the school directly if you have questions.
 Also consider your financing options for law school, including employer tuition benefits, scholarships, assistantships, and financial aid.